|

 Either Americans are overly conservative and the democrats are just fooling themselves, or the survey is skewed towards the conservative end so liberals who take the test would believe that they are "moderate" and the conservatives who take the test would be more towards the extreme end.

-I wouldn't be surprised either way.
 I think it's a little of all three.
 The older you get the more conservative you lean towards.
 But I could also see a moderate bias for liberals and a way to make conservatives seem extreme.

 [+]